tweag/nickel/doc/manual/contracts.md

-immediate checks down each field, together with the `Bool` contract application, but it's neither necessary nor desirable: as long as we don't force fields, it's better to perform as many checks as possible immediately, to report errors early and because it behaves better with respect to some contract operations.
+immediate checks down each field, together with the `Bool` contract application, but it's neither necessary nor desirable: as long as we don't force fields, it's better to perform as many checks as possible immediately, to report errors early and because it behaves better with respect to boolean contract combinators.

 Let us see if we indeed preserved laziness: